electrodonkey/imstable/README.md

 The general strategy is:

-- open the file (use the class java.io.DataInputStream)
+- open the image file
-- read in the first line of the header and check it contains 'P5'.
+- read in the first line of the header and check it contains 'P2'.
 - read in the second line containing the two integers specifying the size
 - check if its a comment line - while the line starts with #, read in the next line
 - extract the two integers that specify the size of the image from that line